tarwn/lessthandot-hugo/blogs/content/posts/2011-04-07-compress-data-partition-snapshots-with.md

 The last step is the CozyRoc Zip Task.
 You can download and test this task from their site for this example, but follow through with the rules they have and, well, pay them and stuff.
 They have very good products and components for SSIS in my opinion.

 The Task is hard to set at first.
 One thing I realized, you must set the properties before going into the editor if you want to use variables for the source and destination.
-This isn’t like most built-in SSIS tasks, so it was a gotcha.
+This isn't like most built-in SSIS tasks, so it was a gotcha.

 Follow the directions and steps for configuring the Zip Task for variables from the CozyRoc site [here][6].